 Most states have laws that prohibit employers from terminating or disciplining an employee who takes time off to vote.
 Twelve states, including Arizona and New York, impose penalties such as large fines on employers that prevent their employees from being able to vote.

 However, each state has its own rules and requirements.
 Some states require you to provide your employer with advance notice.
 In certain states, you only have time off to vote during the work day if you can show that you do not have sufficient time to vote before or after work.
 In other states, you will need to show proof of voting.
 Not many states mandate that employers post a notice about how to take advantage of the right to take time off of work.
 California is one state that does require posting of a notice.

 You should also look at your employment handbook or company policy to determine whether your employer allows time off for voting, even if state law does not require it.
 Some companies will pay you for your time off, while others will not, so it is important to examine the language of your own handbook.

 Time Off for Jury Duty

-In over half the states, you will need to give your employer advance notice that you intend to take time off to vote.
+In many states, employees must give employers advance notice of their intent to take time off to vote.

 Juries would not be effective if employees were not available to serve on them.
 The federal Fair Labor Standards Act (FLSA) does not require that you be paid for time that you did not work, including time that you serve on a jury.
 However, some state laws require employers to pay employees who are required to serve jury duty.